wlbr/myip/README.md

     loglevel|All
     logfile|myip.log

-loglevel can be one of (Off, Fatal, Error, Warn, Debsug, Info, All). logfile can be a filename or STDOUT.
+loglevel can be one of (Off, Fatal, Error, Warn, Debsug, Info, All).<br>
+logfile can be a filename or STDOUT.